20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 | `:l module`     | load module               |
 | `:t expression` | query expression type     |

-Of these commands, `:t` is the most important one, as it allows to visualize clearly what type of input we must fed to a given function.
+Of these commands, `:t` is the most important one, as it allows to visualize clearly what type of input we must feed to a given function.
 For instance, `:t (&&)` produces the output:

 ```haskell
 (&&) :: Bool -> Bool -> Bool
 ```
-Which tells us that `(&&)` - the logical `and` operator - takes a boolean (a truth value), than another boolean, and returns a boolean (the logical and of the first two).
+Which tells us that `(&&)` - the logical `and` operator - takes a boolean (a truth value), then another boolean, and returns a boolean (the logical `and` of the first two).

 Since under the hood games are nothing more than functions, REPL allows us to see the game type by doing `:t gameName`.
 If the game is parametrized, say, over a string, then `:t gameName "string"` will return the type where the first component has already been filled.